MeenaBana/pyenv-setup-windows-wsl/README.md

    Invoke-WebRequest -UseBasicParsing https://pyenv.run | Invoke-Expression
    ```

-3. Close and reopen the Command Prompt or PowerShell window to apply the changes.
+3. Close and reopen the PowerShell window to apply the changes.

 4. With the following command, verify pyenv installation.

 ```powershell
    pyenv --version
 ```
-### Step 3: Install Python Versions
+### Step 3: Install python versions

 1. List all available Python versions.

 ```powershell
 pyenv install --list
 ```
-2. Install specific Python versions.
+2. Install specific python versions.

 ```powershell
 pyenv install 3.12.4
 pyenv install 3.9.0
 ```
-### Step 4: Set Global or Local Python Version
+### Step 4: Set global and local python version

-1. Set a global Python version (This is the default Python version that pyenv will use across the entire system, to all projects and directories unless overridden by a local version).
+1. Set a global python version (this is the default python version that pyenv will use across the entire system, to all projects and directories unless overridden by a local version).

 ```powershell
 pyenv global 3.12.4
 ```

-2. Set a local Python version for a specific project directory.
-When set a local Python version, it overrides the global version for that particular directory and its subdirectories.
+2. Set a local python version for a specific project directory.
+When set a local python version, it overrides the global version for that particular directory and its subdirectories.

 ```powershell
 cd path\to\the\project
 pyenv local 3.9.0
 ```

-3. Verify the Python version being used.
+3. Verify the python version being used.

 ```powershell
 python --version
 ```

-## Setting Up pyenv on WSL
+## Setting up pyenv on wsl

 Windows Subsystem for Linux (WSL) can be used to set up a Linux system within a Windows OS.

-### Step 1: Set up a Linux system
+### Step 1: Set up Linux system

-1. Open PowerShell as Administrator and Enable WSL with command:
+1. Open PowerShell as administrator and enable wsl with command:

 ```powershell
 wsl --install
 ```
-2. After enabling WSL, Ubuntu could be installed as a Linux distribution with command:
+2. After enabling wsl, ubuntu could be installed as a Linux distribution with command:

 ```powershell
 wsl --install -d Ubuntu
 ```
-3. Setting WSL Version for better performance.
+3. Setting wsl version for better performance.

 ```powershell
 wsl --set-default-version 2
 ```
-4. Once installed, Linux distribution can be launched from the Start menu or by running command:
+4. Once installed, Linux distribution can be launched from the start menu or by running command:

 ```powershell
 wsl
 ```

-### Step 2: Install pyenv
+### Step 2: Install pyenv wsl

-Inside WSL terminal pyenv can be installed with following commands.
+Inside wsl terminal pyenv can be installed with following commands.

 1. Updating package lists